 Part One: A look at Biblical, Babylonian, African, Mayan, and Hindu Creation Stories.

 Nearly every culture, philosophy, spirituality, and civilization around the world has it’s own views on the beginning (and end) of time.
 Most of them are symbolic metaphors thought up to ‘explain’ natural phenomenon in the absence of scientific knowledge.
-Many of these tall tales have recurring themes and inherit psychological implications of the cultures they originate from.
+Many of these tall tales have reoccurring themes and inherit psychological implications of the cultures they originate from.
 And all of them are completely and hilariously absurd in the best possible sense of the term…

 —Adam and Eve: Original

 Sin FAIL – The Judeo-Christian Story of Creation